JKHYuen/JKHYuen.github.io/projects/3-bloom-attenuation.md

 </div>
 </section>

 My custom shader implementation of bloom to make the popular post processing effect more appealing.
-I call this solution "bloom attenuation", the shader simulates light fall off in the post processing step by using the camera depth texture as a bloom intensity multiplier.
+The shader simulates light fall off in the post processing step by using the camera depth texture as a bloom intensity multiplier, I call this solution "bloom attenuation".
 This effectively prevents bloom from oversaturating the screen and better differentiates bright objects with different distances from the player camera.
 See video above for a full project and implementation overview.

 Try the <a href="https://github.com/JKHYuen/BloomAttenuationBuild" target="_blank" rel="noopener noreferrer">playable tech demo</a> to change the bloom shader parameters and see the individual bloom rendering steps in real time!

 <header id="shader" class="major"><h3>Implementation</h3></header>

 {% highlight hlsl linenos %}
 Shader "Custom/Bloom" {
 	Properties{